pujayadav357/Ticket_Booking/README.md

-🚂 Ticket Booking System: A Java Masterpiece by Atharva Kumar
+🚂 Ticket Booking System: A Java Masterpiece by Puja Yadav

 Welcome to the Ticket Booking System, a console-based train reservation powerhouse crafted with pure Java brilliance!
 This project is not just an application—it’s a testament to my journey of mastering core Java concepts, conquering complex programming challenges, and building a robust, feature-rich system from the ground up.